-I do like to use prawns for a curry.
-This is my take on a super-delicious Thai-style Massaman prawn curry.
+I love using prawns in a curry.
+This is a Thai-style Massaman prawn curry.

-It might seem like a lot of ingredients but it is not difficult to make this curry, and it doesn’t take a long time either.
+It might seem like a lot of ingredients but it's not difficult to make this curry, and it doesn’t take a long time either.
 Making your curries from scratch – rather than using ready-made pastes - is much tastier and healthier.